wso2/docs-choreo-dev/en/developer-docs/docs/consuming-services/manage-application.md

 ## Grant types

-Choreo uses OAuth 2.0 for authentication.
+{{ product_name }} uses OAuth 2.0 for authentication.
 In OAuth 2.0, grant types are methods that allow client applications to obtain an access token.
 The type of grant used depends on the resource owner, the application type, and the trust relationship between the authorization server and the resource owner.

 ### Authorization code grant